The Eurovision Stage The Eurovision Stage

 202367thLiverpool, UKA large LED backdrop, a stage surrounded by lights, and an LED floor with a performance area that extends out like a runway – the green room was towards the back of the arena

-202468thMalmö, SEA large cross in the center of the arena, backed by a large LED screen – the floor itself and the cubes floating above it are also LED screens – the green room returns backstage
+202468thMalmö, SEA large cross in the center of the arena, backed by a large LED screen – the floor itself and the cubes floating above it are also LED screens – the green room returned backstage

 Note: Contest was cancelled in 2020.